 Are you in control of your debt?
 If you use a credit card, do you pay it off every month to avoid costly interest payments?
 Do you have a mortgage and are you in a position to make more than the minimum repayments?
 One way to improve your debt situation is to speak to your mortgage lender to see if you can get a discount on the interest rate they charge.

 Review your taxes

-Are your investments structured to meet your objectives and be tax effective?
-You should investigate tax concessions available in the super environment, as they can be beneficial for many individuals.
+Are your investments structured to meet your objectives as well as being tax effective?
+You should investigate tax concessions available in the super environment, as they can be very beneficial.

 Do you have an investment strategy?